 HISTORY: Designed as the nation’s first suburban shopping district for the automobile, the Country Club Plaza was the vision of developer J.C.
 Nichols.
 Seeking to create a real estate development that captured the allure of Spanish marketplaces, Nichols purchased several small lots of land in a swampy and undeveloped area in 1907 and opened the Plaza’s first buildings in 1922.
 Originally nicknamed “Nichols’ Folly,” the Country Club Plaza’s Moorish architecture now features more than $1 million in artwork, comprised of the district’s fountains, murals and more than 30 statues.

 WHERE TO GET LUNCH: With 30 restaurants and 17 outdoor dining venues, the Country Club Plaza offers a diverse dining landscape to busy shoppers.
-From Kansas City favorites like Fiorella’s Jack Stack Barbecue and Gram & Dun to emerging places like Parkway Social Kitchen, True Food Kitchen, Rye and The Oliver, there is something to suit every appetite and budget.
+From Kansas City favorites like Fiorella’s Jack Stack Barbecue, Rye and Gram & Dun to well-known destinations like The Capital Grille, True Food Kitchen and Shake Shack, there is something to suit every appetite and budget.